What Qualifies as a Lemon Car: Key Insights

 What Qualifies as A Lemon Car?

 When you purchase a car and it turns out to be defective, the vehicle may or may not be a lemon, depending on a few factors.
-If you purchased a vehicle made in the 70s, there's little protection offered to you.
-However, if you purchased one of the following, you may have protections:
+If you purchased one of the following, you may have protections:

 • New vehicle under warranty